 - drizzle olive oil and red wine or sherry vinegar

-- First blend the tomato, garlic, olive oil and salt in a blender to make the spread for the bread.
+First blend the tomato, garlic, olive oil and salt in a blender to make the spread for the bread.
 Set aside while you make everything else.
-You can use the blender again without the need to clean it to make the gazpacho since the ingredients are similar (see separate recipe, link above).
+You can use the blender again without the need to clean it to make the gazpacho since the ingredients are similar.

-- Make the orange and avocado salad by peeling the oranges and cutting in medium slices across the segments (so like stars).
+Peel the oranges and cut into medium slices across the segments (so like stars).
 Cut the avocado in half, peel then cut it in slices.
 Arrange both on a plate and lay a few slices of red onion and some olives over the top then drizzle on a little olive oil and red wine vinegar.

-- Enjoy lots of delicious flavors in any order you choose.
+Enjoy all the delicious flavors in any order you choose!